 1. Accuracy and paid on-time

 Accuracy and paid on-time are the most critical benefit of having payroll outsourced.
-Vendor such as Frontier e-HR with officers who have years of experienced and specialist in payroll processing.
+A vendor such as Frontier e-HR with officers based in Singapore and the region, we have years of experience and specialist in payroll processing.
 We ensure the payroll result is 100% accurate and delivered on-time.

 2. Compliance to statutory changes

-We always keep ourselves up to date for any statutory changes.
-Moreover, a lot of ad-hoc services such as preparation and submission of IR21, submission of make-up pay claim by national service man, submission of application for reimbursement on government paid leave such as childcare and maternity are provided to ease our client’s business efficiency.
+We always keep ourselves up to date for any statutory changes in Singapore, Malaysia and respective countries.
+Moreover, a lot of ad-hoc services such as preparation and submission of IR21, submission of make-up pay claim by a national serviceman, submission of application for reimbursement on government paid leave such as childcare and maternity are provided to ease our client’s business efficiency.

 3. Process multiple countries payroll

 MNC or global company have subsidiaries across various countries.
 It is a challenging task to manage and consolidate the payroll information across the board.
-Frontier e-HR supports payroll outsourcing for multiple countries including Singapore, Malaysia, Thailand, Indonesia, Philippines and Hong Kong.
+Frontier e-HR supports Singapore payroll outsourcing and many more other countries including Malaysia, Thailand, Indonesia, Philippines and Hong Kong.

-Every payroll processing cycle comes with cut-off date.
-A last-minute change from client may result in payment to the employee in the following month.
+Every payroll processing cycle comes with a cut-off date.
+A last-minute change from the client may result in payment to the employee in the following month.

 There is no right or wrong in choosing between payroll in-house or outsourced.
 However, the key reason why company should consider having their payroll outsourced over in-house is to focus on strategic decision and human resource development instead of mundane administrative tasks.